"We Studied Our Way Out of the Seventh-day Adventist Church"

 But as for you, speak to the sons of Israel, saying, You shall surely observe my sabbaths: for this is a sign between me and you throughout your generations, that you may know that I am the Lord that sanctifies you. ...
 It [is] a sign between me and the children of Israel for ever: for [in] six days the LORD made heaven and earth, and on the seventh day he rested, and was refreshed.

 Notice that the Sabbath as a "sign" was given to the children of Israel.
-Seventh-day Adventists claim that they are "spiritual Israel".
+SDAs claim that they are "spiritual Israel".
 If so, then why do they not also practice the other "eternal signs" of obedience between Israel and God?
 Notice that the "signs" of Circumcision and the Passover were to be practiced by God's special people forever.
-So, why don't Adventists celebrate the Passover?
+So, why don't SDAs celebrate the Passover?
 The truth is that the signs of obedience given specifically to Israel, such as Sabbath-keeping, Circumcision, and Passover are never described in the New Testament as signs for Christians living under the New Covenant.
-While there is certainly no harm in keeping Sabbath, Cirumcision, or Passover, there is no statement in the New Testament calling the Sabbath a sign of any sort between God and Christians.
+While it is certainly appropriate for a Christian to observe the Ten Commandments, including the Sabbath, there is no statement in the New Testament calling the Sabbath a sign of any sort between God and Christians.

-The issue of Circumcision and observance of the laws of the Torah was an issue in the early church.
-A council was convened in Jerusalem and the Apostles debated over which laws applied to the Gentile converts to Christianity.
+Circumcision and observance of the laws of Moses were an issue in the apostolic church.
+A church council was convened in Jerusalem around 50 AD during which the Apostles debated over which of the laws Moses had written applied to Christians.
 During that council the brethren settled upon four laws for Gentile converts:

 Notice that it was the "Holy Ghost" that made these requirements, and the Apostles were careful to say that "no greater burden" from the law of Moses was to be laid upon the Gentiles than these four requirements.
 In fact, in the same letter, the Church leaders make it clear that they never placed a burden of keeping the Mosaic law upon the Gentile converts: